Mary Ellen Bagnall-Oakeley: Later family life

-Among the responsibilities of her husband, the Reverend William Oakeley, was the spiritual welfare of those in the William Jones Newland Alms Houses in Newland, Gloucestershire.
+The Reverend William Oakeley's responsibilities included the spiritual welfare of those in the William Jones Newland Alms Houses in Newland, Gloucestershire.
 The bequest from William Jones to the town of Newland had also created a lectureship, which was held by Reverend Oakeley.
 Mary Ellen Bagnall-Oakeley was a staunch supporter of women's suffrage.
-Her husband William may have been ahead of his time.
-He periodically used Mary Ellen's conjoined surname Bagnall-Oakeley as his own.
-Examples include his probate records, the 1911 Wales Census, and the paper "The Chambered Tumulus at Heston Brake, Monmouthshire" (Volume 2, 1888 – 1889) submitted to the Clifton Antiquarian Club.
-At the time of the 1881 and 1891 census enumerations, Mary Ellen lived in Newland with her family and servants.
-By 1901, the family had moved to Monmouth, where the antiquarian resided with her clergyman husband William, single daughter Mary, and household staff of five.
+Rev. William Oakeley periodically used his wife's conjoined surname Bagnall-Oakeley as his own.
 Mary Ellen Bagnall-Oakeley died on 26 May 1904 in Monmouth.
-After her death, her widowed husband and daughter Mary continued to reside in Monmouth, where William died in 1912.
 Mary Ellen and her husband were both interred in Monmouth Cemetery.